hakbyte/dots/README.md

 - [ ] Pyenv
 - [ ] Zsh
 - [x] Tmux
-- [ ] Homedirs: how to deal with defaults in Files app?
+- [x] Homedirs: how to deal with defaults in Files app?
 - [x] Tilix (including shortcuts + apperance -- all via dconf)
 - [ ] GTK: shrink titlebars (see eog app)?
 - [x] Also change appearance of gnome terminal (default from Kali with Gnome DE)
 - [ ] Add shortcut to launch a regular terminal (maybe Tilix, maybe Gnome terminal)
+- [ ] Find out how to customize Nautilus folder's under "Recent"

 # Notes